 Les Alexander brings operations, government contracting, and financial and marketing experience to Navitas Systems.
 Prior to Navitas, he was the General Manager of A123 Systems’ Government Solutions Group.
 He has held Executive positions in Finance and Accounting, Operations and Procurement, with over twenty years of domestic and international business experience and a successful history of process development and management.
 Les is a retired Commander, and a U.S. Naval Logistics Officer who served in the Persian Gulf War.
 He has been assigned to lead large projects for multiple naval ships and bases.
 Les earned a B.A. in Economics (Finance / Management) and M.S. in Management (Government Contracting).

-Chris Silkowski manages the Development arm of the Navitas ASG R&D group, and leads conceptualization, design, analysis, development, validation testing, production and delivery of Navitas’ custom lithium-ion cell products.
-The Development Group owns Navitas ASG’s cell engineering, product development, cell assembly shop, formation, cell electrical testing, and abuse testing functions.
-Chris has 14 years’ experience in the lithium-ion battery field.
+Chris Silkowski manages the Development arm of the Navitas Systems Government & Defense group, and leads conceptualization, design, analysis, development, validation testing, production and delivery of Navitas’ custom lithium-ion cell products.
+The Development Group owns Navitas cell engineering, product development, cell assembly shop, formation, cell electrical testing, and abuse testing functions.
+Chris has more than 15 years’ experience in the lithium-ion battery field.
 Prior to Navitas, he was a Scientist at T/J Technologies and Senior Development Scientist in A123 Systems’ Advanced Research and Government Solutions Group (ARGS) and worked on a variety of projects ranging from commercial (Formula 1 racing ERS cell) to military applications (advanced hybrid BB2590 battery, generation 2 lithium-ion 6T vehicle starter battery).
 Chris holds two degrees in chemistry, a B.S. from Alma College and M.S. from Bowling Green State University.

-Craig Allman leads the engineering and customer support for Government, Aerospace, and Defense Division of Navitas System.
-This division includes Navitas’s custom cell production operations as well as specialized module and pack product development for applications in the civil, defense, aerospace, and motorsport markets.
+Craig Allman leads all engineering for both the Government & Defense as well as Commercial & Industrial divisions of Navitas Systems.
 Craig brings over 25 years of engineering leadership experience to Navitas from his prior work at Eaton Corporation in automotive R&D, product engineering, program management, and aerospace engineering management.
 Prior to joining Navitas, he gained experience in the alternative energy industry by serving as program manager for a solid oxide fuel cell business within Ultra Electronics, formerly known as Adaptive Materials Incorporated, located in Ann Arbor, Michigan.
 Craig has a B.S. in Physics from Roberts Wesleyan College, a B.S. in Mechanical Engineering from Rensselaer Polytechnic Institute, and is currently enrolled in the Master of Science in Energy Systems Engineering program at the University of Michigan.

-Jonathan Weisberg leads the engineering and customer support for the Commercial & Industrial Division.
-The division focuses on the design of energy storage systems (ESS) to support the material handling industry, as well as other potential tangential industries.
-The division is comprised of engineering to develop the ESS, electronics, and software to deliver a full solution to Navitas customers.
-In addition, the team has field service engineers to support customers on site for installation, training, and troubleshooting.
+Jonathan Weisberg leads the manufacturing and customer support functions for Deka Ready Power Operations in the Commercial and Industrial Division.
+The group focuses on production and customer support of energy storage systems (ESS) to support the material handling industry, as well as other potential tangential industries.
 Jonathan has over 30 years’ experience in automotive design, manufacturing, business planning, operations, and service.
 He draws from his experiences at Ford, Visteon, and ESG Automotive.
 Johanthan has his BSEE from Kettering University and a MSE in manufacturing systems from the University of Michigan.